digitalist-se/drupal-operator/README.md

 * MySQL and Drupal are not running in the same pod, this is because we want the possibility to scale up  drupal pods.
 * The variables db_pvc and files_pvc now has now meaning - now they variables for Storage classes, db_pvc_size and files_pvc_size are replacement of the old ones.
 * ReadWriteMany is supported on the Drupal node PVC, so that you can scale up.

+## Todo

+* Add a site install role so site could be installed (now, it just errors out, because when we have an existing settings.php in place, drupal thinks it is installed).
+* Import config with drush role.
+* Add the possibility to use config split

 ## Install Operator